idlehands/idlehands.github.io/_posts/2013-07-14-a-week-with-mozilla-rust.md

 My summary on the state of things is that they are too much in flux for anything like production code at the moment.
 But I don't think it will be that long before that situation is reversed.
 I expect major work will be happening in Rust by this time next year as the language settles down and major libraries can start to be written.

-That's how I see the state of all things Ruat.
+That's how I see the state of all things Rust.
 But, I'd like to show some of the niceties of Rust so let's take a look at some of my code. **Full disclaimer:** I don't claim that any of this code is either correct or idiomatic Rust.
 It is solely my best effort.
 Feedback is of course welcome.

 ##Some Code
 *You can take a look at the whole project [on GitHub](https://github.com/relistan/cryptorust)*